Make contact with us early

 - negotiate with friends or relatives, enabling you to remain with them for a longer period of time

-Based on the information you provide, they will be able to advise you on your immediate options, focusing on practical and legal advice to help you stay where you are and /or help you to find alternative accommodation.
-If we cannot prevent your homelessness, then we will help you look for somewhere else to live.
+Based on the information you provide, we will be able to advise you on your immediate options, focusing on practical and legal advice to help you stay where you are or help you to find alternative accommodation.
+If we cannot prevent your homelessness, we will help you look for somewhere else to live.

 The prevention duty

-If you are eligible (i.e. you meet immigration conditions) and threatened with homelessness within 56 days, you will be owed the prevention duty.
+If you are eligible (that is, you meet immigration conditions) and are threatened with homelessness within 56 days, you will be owed the prevention duty.
 During the prevention duty the council must take reasonable steps to prevent you from becoming homeless.
 This can involve assisting you to stay in your current accommodation or helping you to find a new place to live.

 We will always aim to prevent you from becoming homeless and will provide you with comprehensive information and advice to enable you to solve your own housing situation.
 Some of the prevention options which we may explore with you might include:

 - advice and assistance to remain in your current home